• HOME • PHOTO GALLERY • CONTACT • GUEST BOOK • CREW MUSTER •

 Rich is third from Right - rear row.

-and a modernization Refitting Period
+and then another long time during modernization and Refitting Period

 After the commissioning ceremonies on 15 February 1954, the fun begins.
 I now have the dream duty.
 I have a front row seat on one of the Navy's premier Aircraft Carriers.
 We have photo stations in the catwalks, and in front and sides of the super structure.
 All we have to do is observe and photograph the events.
 Every exciting event that will take place on the flight deck is ours to forever remember.
-The morning we left Bremerton for its first journey to sea seamed to be a event in itself.
+The morning we left Bremerton for its first journey to sea seemed to be an event in itself.
 As we inched away from the dock we all knew we were part of a very special day.
 The Hanna was reborn.
-She seamed to be like a new mother, proud of her new steam catapults and arresting gear, and eager to show them off.
-As we passed the tree lined shore of Washington's Puget Sound the tall evergreens seamed to take note of a passing legend.
+She seemed to be like a new mother, proud of her new steam catapults and arresting gear, and eager to show them off.
+As we passed the tree lined shore of Washington's Puget Sound the tall evergreens seemed to take note of a passing legend.

 Continuing through the strait of Juan de Fuca, captain Butts kept her harnessed, because she knew the open sea awaited her.
-Once in the open, the caption, let her loose.
+Once in the open, the captain let her loose.
 He gave her a short burst of speed and then reeled her in.
 He let her turn to port then to starboard ever increasing its angle.
 Soon we were zigzagging with ever increasing speed.
-Wow.
+Wow!
 She was incredible.
 All aboard were impressed.
 She passed muster and knew it.
 Now it was back to Bremerton for minor adjustments.

 Our next cruise was to San Diego which was to be our new home port.
 The first weeks at sea were without aircraft and the sea trials went off without a hitch.
 We were not restricted to the photo lab so we were allowed to get familiar with most of the non- restricted areas.
-During this period we got ourselves familiar with the photo equipment, Enlargers, darkrooms, cameras chemicals, dryers, to name a few.
+During this period we got ourselves familiar with the photo equipment, Enlargers, darkrooms, cameras, chemicals, dryers, to name a few.
 We read instruction books and manuals so we were not completely idle before the aircraft came aboard.
-I can't remember if this period was called our shakedown cruise or if the Sea Trials.
+I can't remember if this period was called our shakedown cruise or Sea Trials.

 When we got to San Diego the ship took on a new personality.
 She was transformed into the Fighting Hanna again.
-With planes aboard her attitude changed, she seemed faster and had a purpose.
+With planes aboard, her attitude changed: She seemed faster and had a purpose.
 That may have been a reflection of her crew.

 Now we were ready.
 Our first planes were flown on and we were really an aircraft carrier.